mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/nunchucks/index.md

 To do this, it must either be SUID or have a capability.
 We discovered earlier that `/usr/bin/perl` has capabilities to change its ID, so we should be able to use it to get a shell as `root`!

 We can use [GTFOBins](https://gtfobins.github.io/) for that.
-It has one entry for [perl](https://gtfobins.github.io/gtfobins/perl/), and even gives a payload to abuse [Capabilities](https://gtfobins.github.io/gtfobins/perl/#capabilities)!
+It has one entry for [perl](https://gtfobins.github.io/gtfobins/perl/), and it even gives a payload to abuse [Capabilities](https://gtfobins.github.io/gtfobins/perl/#capabilities)!
 Let's try it.

 ```sh
 david@nunchucks:~$ /usr/bin/perl -e 'use POSIX qw(setuid); POSIX::setuid(0); exec "/bin/sh";'